maximebf/ConsoleKit/README.md

  -  -a
  -  -ab (equivalent of -a -b)

 When an option has no value, true will be used.
+If multiple key/value pairs with the same key are specified, the "key" value will be an array containing all the values.
 If "--" is detected, all folowing values will be treated as a single argument

 Example: the string "-a -bc --longopt --key=value arg1 arg2 -- --any text" will produce the following two arrays: